Ikaranetwork/Modpack/README.md

 ## Experimentation
-These mods may have incompatibility with some mods and are use at your own risk
+These mods may have incompatibility with some mods/hardware and are use at your own risk

 - [Vulcan Render](https://modrinth.com/mod/vulkanmod) (Very experimental but has shown promising performance gains.)
 - [Nvidium](https://modrinth.com/mod/nvidium) (Only works for Rtx 20 Series cards & above!)